parrainc/BackendRefactorChallenge/readme.md

 Be pragmatic in your refactoring.
 Don't use something fancy if you feel it's not needed.

+Zip up your project (remove .vs, obj, bin, TestResults folders) and submit it with your resume.
+Don't do a PR/Fork as everyone else would see your work and could copy it.

 If we love your refactoring and your resume is legit, we'll move to the next step.
 This might seem like a lot of hoops to jump through, but it's way better than hiring someone who answers trivia questions in an interview well but can't code worth a damn.

+## Building and Running Tests

+You will need Visual Studio to build and run tests.
+Minimum version is 2017 Express edition.
+This can be downloaded freely at https://visualstudio.microsoft.com/vs/express/

+Tutorials on running tests can be found at https://docs.microsoft.com/en-us/visualstudio/test/getting-started-with-unit-testing?view=vs-2019